-Inflammation of a vein is termed as phlebitis.
+Inflammation in the vein is termed phlebitis.
 The condition may be due to various reasons.
 The reasons include injury and trauma to legs, underlying diseases, and prolonged immobility.
-Inflammation of vein with a clot is known as deep vein thrombosis or thrombophlebitis.
+Inflammation of a vein with a clot is known as deep vein thrombosis or thrombophlebitis.
 Diagnosis is done by physical examination and imaging techniques.

-Inflammation of the vein is medically known as phlebitis.
+Vein inflammation is medically known as phlebitis.
 It is a serious condition of blood vessels.
 Due to inflammation in blood vessels, the blood supply may be blocked.
 This blockage may lead to the formation of blood clots.
-When the vein inflammation is in legs, it may often be confused with varicose veins.
+When the inflammation of the vein is in legs, it may often be confused with varicose veins.
 Like varicose veins, the blood vessels in phlebitis are also swollen and twisted.
 Phlebitis may either occur superficially or may develop deep.

 What Is Thrombophlebitis?

 Thrombophlebitis, inflammation of the vein with a clot, is a serious condition.
 In this condition, a clot is formed inside the blood vessels due to the inflammatory process.
 Legs are generally the site for thrombophlebitis.
 It may either be superficial thrombophlebitis of deep vein thrombophlebitis.
 Deep vein thrombophlebitis occurs deep into the muscles and is also known as deep vein thrombosis.
 Medical attention is required in cases of thrombophlebitis of any type.
 Thrombophlebitis, if left untreated, may lead to serious complications.